anthonymonori/hector-slam-wreck/README.md

 A robotic system designed to take advantage of already existing technologies to create a 2d/3d map of a room.

 ### Modules
-1. An obstacle-avoidance system written in Python that uses ultrasonic sensors to navigate.
+1. An obstacle-avoidance system written in Python that uses ultrasonic sensors to navigate and 4 DC motors through PWM for movement.
-2. A motor controller module written in Python that utilizes PWM on the DC motors connected to the rover.
-3. A lidar-laser module that collects 360 deg information regarding it's surrounding to later create a 2d/3d map using ROS.
+2. A lidar-laser module that collects 360 deg information regarding it's surrounding to later create a 2d/3d map using ROS.

 ### Requirements
 - Raspberry Pi 2 Model B 512 MB or higher microcontroller